How we test child car seats

 It’s vital to ensure any car seat is fitted correctly.
 Any car seat, even a Best Buy, would be unsafe if it’s installed the wrong way.

-Ease-of-use tests are not part of the legal requirements, but we conduct a whole range of tests on each seat.
+Ease-of-use tests are not part of the legal requirements, but we conduct a whole range of tests on each seat to make sure that parents can fit them properly, without any risk of getting it wrong.

 - Hands-on assessments Parents get hands-on with the car seats to try to install them.
 This gives our experts an indication of the risks of installing a seat incorrectly; what could be forgotten or how the seat could be misused.